 Being home to so many important European institutions creates a high standard of quality of life in some districts mainly populated by expatriates and EU workers.
 In the so called European District, the businessman with suitcases wandering around creates a overall serious atmosphere which not even the neighbor Parc du Cinquantenaire (or Jubelpark in Dutch, this double naming really stressed me out!) can smooth.

 On the other hand, it is very curious to point out that 3 out of 4 people in Brussels are from foreign origin, especially from Morocco, Turkey and Romania.
 Plus, many Belgians have fled from the centre of Brussels to live in the suburbs and other nearby cities such as Ghent.
 The result is that working-class neighborhoods are mostly frequented by families of immigrant background.
 Wandering around some streets, I found it hard to believe I was in the so-called capital of Europe.

 The list of interesting landmarks in Brussels it’s not huge, but the existent ones make a hell of a good impression.
 And among them, Grand Place (or Grote Markt in Dutch) certainly stands out.
 The first time I stepped into the square was at nighttime, while a light projection show was taking place (see the video in the bottom of the post).
 A true jaw-dropping moment!

 The buildings on Grand Place are simply stunning.
 No doubt it’s one of the most beautiful squares I’ve been and certainly THE highlight of Brussels.
-I was lucky enough to see it during holiday season, with a real HUGE christmas tree (a gift from Latvia) and incredible lighting.
-But from what I’ve seen in some postcards, the carpets of flowers which they decorate the square with in the summer is as extraordinary.
+I was lucky enough to see it during the holiday season, with a real HUGE Christmas tree (a gift from Latvia) and incredible lighting.
+But from what I’ve seen in some postcards, the carpets of flowers which they decorate the square within the summer is as extraordinary.